 Headliners are organizations that commit early to hosting an Allied Arts employee giving campaign.
-This year’s deadline to confirm your campaign is January 31, 2019.
+This year’s deadline to confirm your campaign has passed.
 You may administer your company-wide giving effort any time before June 30, 2019.

 What do Headliner organizations receive?

 - Recognition on the Allied Arts website, social media and newsletter

 - Invitation and recognition at our Campaign Kickoff event on February 6th, 2019

 - Preferential consideration when scheduling employee giving campaign dates

 - Joining more than 100 other local businesses each year in the effort to raise support for arts education, outreach and programming